gcalderone/DMFit.jl/README.md

 ## Using the `CMPFit` minimizer

-The `ModelFit` package uses the [LsqFit](https://github.com/JuliaNLSolvers/LsqFit.jl) minimizer by default, but it allows to use the [CMPFit](https://github.com/gcalderone/CMPFit.jl) as well.
+The `DataFitting` package uses the [LsqFit](https://github.com/JuliaNLSolvers/LsqFit.jl) minimizer by default, but it allows to use the [CMPFit](https://github.com/gcalderone/CMPFit.jl) as well.
 The latter typically provides better performances with respect to the former, but since `CMPFit` is a wrapper to a C library it is not a pure-Julia solution.
 The better performances are due to a different minimization strategy, not to C vs. Julia differences.

 To use the `CMPFit` minimzer (after having installed the package):
 ```julia